Can you imagine loving everything about yourself? Does that even seem possible? We can help…

 Loving the Unlovable

-A 3-week live, online course with Ann Weiser Cornell to Transform Shame and Self-Blame
+A 3-week on-demand, video course with Ann Weiser Cornell to Transform Shame and Self-Blame

 Do you feel like you’re a flawed, imperfect person, deep down?